LidiaRipollSanchez/Neuropeptide-Connectome/README.md

 This repository contains codes and processed data files for analyses presented in this [bioRxiv paper](https://www.biorxiv.org/content/10.1101/2022.10.30.514396v2.full)

+Original scRNAseq data used in this paper comes from [the CeNGEN consortia](https://www.sciencedirect.com/science/article/pii/S0092867421007583?via%3Dihub#fig3) and original deorphanisation data used in this paper comes from [this paper](https://www.biorxiv.org/content/10.1101/2022.10.30.514428v1.full)

 **Figure 1**

 * 14062022_visualisation_short_range_cytoscape_colorpalete.pdf.cys : Cytoscape file for Figure 1